dimztimz/unicode-proposal/README.md

 4. **Functions that take input in chunks and write in chunks.**
    They keep a state between calls.
 Examples are [ucnv_fromUnicode] and [ucnv_toUnicode]. `std::codecvt` is also such API, but it is hard to use.
+   The problem with `codecvt` comes from the return value `partial`.
+If that is returned, one has to do additional complicated checks to see if the input has incomplete sequence at the end of the chunk or the output chunk has no more space.
+Additionally, `codevt` may or may not save the few incomplete input bytes at the end into the state, the standard makes no guarantees.

 [utf8.h]: https://unicode-org.github.io/icu-docs/apidoc/released/icu4c/utf8_8h.html
 [utf16.h]: https://unicode-org.github.io/icu-docs/apidoc/released/icu4c/utf16_8h.html